jimhigson/oboe.js/writing/main/2_Introduction.md

 Criteria for success
 --------------------

-In evaluating this project, we may say it has been a success if non-trivial improvements in speed can be made without a corresponding increase in the difficulty of programming the client.
-This improvement may be in terms of the absolute total time required to complete a representative task or in a user's perception of the speed in completing the task.
-Because applications in the target domain are much more io-bound than CPU-bound, optimisation in terms of the execution time of a algorithms will be de-emphasised unless especially egregious.
-The measuring of speed will include a consideration of performance degradation due to connections which are terminated early.
+In evaluating this project we may say it has been a success if non-trivial improvements in speed can be made without a corresponding increase in the difficulty of programming the client.
+This improvement may be in terms of the absolute total time required to complete a representative task or in a user's perception of the application responsiveness while performing the task.
+Because applications in the target domain are much more I/O-bound than CPU-bound, optimisation in terms of the execution time of a algorithms will be de-emphasised unless especially egregious.
 Additionally, I shall be considering how the semantics of a message are expanded as a system's design emerges and commenting on the value of loose coupling between data formats and the programs which act on them